RosoVRgarden/VRgarden-tutorials/VRgarden_mixamo.md

 <p align="left"><img src="images/Mixamo09.jpg"/>
 <img src="images/Mixamo09B.jpg"/></p>

-10. Open the controller and drag and drop the @walking animation from the assets. it will create a walking animation (the meaning of this is ‘as you enter the program, start walking’).</p>
+10. Open the controller and drag and drop the @walking animation from the assets. it will create a walking animation (the meaning of this is ‘as you enter the program, start walking’).

 <p align="left"><img src="images/Mixamo10.jpg"/></p>

-11. Drag the <i>Olivia Controller</i> onto the controller in the hierarchy then press play to see the character of of Olivia with a walking animation.<span class="Apple-converted-space"> </span></p>
+11. Drag the <i>Olivia Controller</i> onto the controller in the hierarchy then press play to see the character of of Olivia with a walking animation.

 <p align="left"><img src="images/Mixamo11.jpg"/></p>

-12. Add a script on the character in the hierarchy where you set a new target then request that the animation walk to that new target (you can change the speed and the target).</p>
+12. Add a script on the character in the hierarchy where you set a new target then request that the animation walk to that new target (you can change the speed and the target).

 	using System.Collections;
 	using System.Collections.Generic;